ThoughtWorksInc/ml-cd-starter-kit/charts/ci-workshop-app/README.md

-# Helm chart for `ci-workshop-app`
+# Helm chart for `ml-app-template`

-This is the helm chart for https://github.com/ThoughtWorksInc/ci-workshop-app
+This is the helm chart for https://github.com/ThoughtWorksInc/ml-app-template